 So are we taking Baba Vanga’s supposed predictions seriously?
 No, in a word, but that doesn’t mean we won’t consider them from time to time.
 If anything, the main moral we can take from the story is that it is possible to leave your mark on the wider world no matter your circumstances, whether you are a blind Bulgarian mystic from Macedonia or a ragtag group of enthusiastic yet cynical travel writers.

-The above text was written by senior In Your Pocket editor John Bills.
+The above text was written by senior In Your Pocket editor and author of several highly entertaining books, John Bills.
 All opinions expressed therein are his alone – especially those concerning the US and Russian presidents and the excellent band Razorlights.
 More of his work can be found here.